match-ROS/match_software_utilities/Guides/README.md

-# This folder contains a list of helpfull guides
+# This folder contains a list of helpful guides